slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 Confidence is not walking into a room thinking you are better than everyone; it’s walking in not having to compare yourself with anyone.

-Someone else’s strengths don’t make you look bad—being jealous and insecure does.
+Someone else’s strengths don’t make you look bad, being jealous and insecure does.
 People will tolerate a bit of arrogance if you are talented and still young; but once you get older, you understand that you could have attracted many more opportunities if you had had the intelligence to learn humility earlier in life.
 Entitlement comes in two forms: «I’m better than everybody so I deserve special treatment»; «I’m worse than everybody so I deserve special treatment.»

 > *"A good deed dies when it is spoken about."
 -- vox populi*

 > *"I am not young enough to know everything."
 -- Oscar Wilde [1854]*

-> *"Cynicism such as one finds very frequently among the most highly educated young men and women of the West results from the combination of comfort with powerlessness.
-Powerlessness makes people feel that nothing is worth doing, and comfort makes the painfulness of this feeling just endurable."
--- Bertrand Russell [1872]*

 > *"The first part of life is devoted to forming a healthy ego.
 The second half is going inward and letting go of it."
 -- Carl Jung [1875]*